 At the east end of town, Germaine’s is a quirky Old West mercantile with tons of collectibles, some of which are actually valuable.
 If you’re going to stay the night out in these parts, we definitely recommend the Simpson Hotel, a fine B&B. Across from the Simpson Hotel is a good Pizza joint.
 Visit our page for some interesting Things to do in Duncan.

-This old mining town is a half hour drive north of Duncan on Hwy 191.
+This old mining town is a half-hour drive north of Duncan on Hwy 191.
 Think “Bisbee” before it decided to become a major tourist destination.
-Not quite a ghost town, not many people live here any more.
+Not quite a ghost town, not many people live here anymore.
 Most have either died off or moved a few miles up to Morenci where one of the biggest mining operation in the world lives on.
 There is a pleasant RV park right on the San Francisco River that runs through town.
 Great old jail dug out of the mountain.
 Worth a look here!
 As of 2021, we are seeing growth and renovations.
 Mike Anderson, who visited Clifton this year, wrote about his visit for us.

 Mostly, Willcox is where folks get off the I-10 to go to one of 3 places.
-South of town is the Willcox Playa where, in January, tens of thousands of Sandhill Cranes rest & feed on their way to somewhere else.
+South of town is the Willcox Playa where, in January, tens of thousands of Sandhill Cranes, rest & feed, on their way to somewhere else.
 Also south on Hwy 186 about 38 miles is the magnificent Chiricahua National Monument.
-And just 2 miles east of town is Coronado Vineyards, which has a tasting room, restaurant, & the best Southern Arizona wine we’ve experienced so far.
+And just 2 miles east of town is Coronado Vineyards, which has a tasting room, & some of the best Southern Arizona wines we’ve experienced so far.